 3. “Under the Bridge” – Red Hot Chili Peppers (1992)

-Under the Bridge” by Red Hot Chili Peppers was another hit song that seemed to tell the world that alternative rock bands could do anything.
+“Under the Bridge“ by Red Hot Chili Peppers was another hit song that seemed to tell the world that alternative rock bands could do anything.
 These bands could afford to take risks, to challenge their artistic abilities, and to try and surprise audiences.

-The Red Hot Chili Peppers‘ fans must have surely been caught off-guard.
+The Red Hot Chili Peppers‘ fans must have surely been caught off guard.
 The band had grown a sizeable but local California fan base in the 1980s on the strength of a funk-rock sound played with maniacal intensity.
 The Chili Peppers enjoyed crude humour, often playing naked on stage.
 Their singer, Anthony Kiedis, preferred rapping to singing whenever possible.
 And, by the time of their album “Blood Sugar Sex Magik” in 1992, they’d already been through a number of line-up changes.

 “Under the Bridge” respected none of those stereotypes.
 The song is built on a poem written by Anthony Kiedis.
-The words deal with the issue of drug addiction, an issue all too familiar with the band.
+The words deal with the issue of drug addiction, an issue all too familiar to the band.

 RHCP’s previous guitar player, Hillel Slovak, had died of a drug overdose.
 His replacement, John Frusciante, now felt comfortable enough in the band to bring his Jimi Hendrix-inspired wizardry.
 Meanwhile, in the dynamic rhythm section, Flea and Chad Smith also felt at ease to play softly on “Under the Bridge.”
 The result is a dramatic alternative rock number that opens with Frusciante’s moody guitar arpeggios and ends with fiery backing vocals.